mathiasverraes/15yearsddd/manuscript/jef-claes/essay-1.md

-# From human decisions, to suggestions to automated decisions
+# From Human Decisions, to Suggestions to Automated Decisions (by Jef Claes)

 _Published on jefclaes.be 2017-07-01_